sashavor/sashavor.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Researcher at the Mila Institute and a Computational Social Scientist at the UN Global Pulse.
+I am currently a Postdoctoral Researcher at the Mila Institute supervised by [Yoshua Bengio](https://yoshuabengio.org/), and a Computational Social Scientist at the [UN Global Pulse](https://www.unglobalpulse.org/).

 News
 ======